dsiebel/ftpclient/README.markdown

 #about
-An FTP Client class written in PHP5
+An FTP Client class written in PHP.
+FtpClient wraps PHP's ftp_* functions in a nice and shiny, object oriented interface.